 Find your place in the city

-AuthentiCity is an event, supported by Stonewall and Just Like Us, created exclusively for LGBTQ+ students looking to explore career opportunities in the City.
+AuthentiCity is a virtual event, supported by Stonewall and Just Like Us, created exclusively for LGBTQ+ students looking to explore career opportunities in the City.
 You’ll get to speak to representatives from a number of worldwide firms, who’ll be providing a valuable insight into their work and sharing their experiences of being LGBTQ+ in the workplace.
 Get involved and we will show you just how much you can accomplish while still remaining true to who you are.
 The event is supported by myGwork, which is a leading online recruitment and networking hub for LGBTQ+ professionals and organisations.

 Who should attend